 Approved vs. Enrolled:

-- It is important to note that faculty approval does not guarantee enrollment in the course.
-If the faculty member approves, your request will be forwarded onto the host school’s Registrar’s Office.
-The host school’s Registrar’s Office will enroll you if there is available space in the course.
+- It is important to note that faculty approval does not guarantee enrollment in a course, and Canvas access does not necessarily denote enrollment in a course.
+If the faculty member approves your petition, your request will be forwarded onto the host school’s Registrar’s Office.
+If your petition is approved by both the host school’s Registrar and the HLS Registrar, you will have the option to enroll.
+For most Harvard schools, you will need to return to my.harvard.edu and select “Enroll” after your petition has received all the necessary approvals.

 Cross-Registration - Grades